SuperOfficeDocs/superoffice-docs/user-guide/en/project/project-guide/working-with.md

     [!NOTE]
     > The **Project guide - move the project to the next status** dialog only comes up if this behaviour is defined for the project type.
 If it is not defined, you need to [move the project to the next status](#move-to-next-status).

 2. At the planning meeting, you agree that your colleague should set up a list of conference delegates.
-You want to create a task in his diary to remind him about this.
+You want to create a task in their diary as a reminder.

     1. Click **Create** next to the **Create list of project members** follow-up.
         The **Assign task to project member** dialog opens.